One Below the Queen:

 Rowley Way Speaks for Itself

-Between November 2009 and April 2010 a group of residents living on the Alexandra and Ainsworth Estate (often know as Rowley Way) in NW London worked with the arts and education charity digital:works to make a film about their estate.
-The incredible Grade II* listed building features frequently in TV dramas and architecture journals and the intention of the film was to give residents themselves the opportunity to explore the ideas behind the design of the estate and to examine people's actual experience living on the estate related to those ideas.
+Between November 2009 and April 2010 a group of residents living on the Alexandra and Ainsworth Estate (often know as Rowley Way) in NW London worked with the arts and education charity digital:works to make a documentary film about their estate.
+The incredible Grade II* listed building features frequently in TV dramas and architecture journals and the intention of the film was to give residents themselves the opportunity to explore the ideas behind the estate and how it works.
+They met and interviewed the architect Neave Brown to discuss his ideas, hopes and intentions when he designed the estate and also to get a sense of the culture and politics of the time it was designed and built.
+They also met and interviewed landscape architect Janet Jack and chief engineer Max Fordham.
+After this they interviewed numerous fellow residents to examine people's actual experience living on the estate.

 Resident Matthew Rosenberg and his colleague Sav Kyriacou, both participation workers with digital:works, set up and coordinated the project working with 11 fellow residents to make the film. digital:works ran workshops in which the group discussed and decided on the direction of the project and then learnt practical film making skills, operating the camera and sound, and also interview techniques.
-Over the following 12 weeks the group broke up into smaller units and went out and interviewed 35 fellow residents across the estate aged 3 to 103.
-The architect Neave Brown was interviewed to find out what his ideas were and to get a sense of the culture and politics that surrounded the planning and building of the estate.
-In addition the engineer for the building, Max Fordham, and landscape designer Janet Jack were interviewed.
+Over the following 12 weeks the group broke up into smaller units and went out and interviewed 35 fellow residents across the estate aged 3 to 103 as well as Neave Brown, Janet Jack and Max Fordham.

 Some of the film group